 As we build on existing R&I infrastructure to grow Research and Innovation within Doncaster Royal Infirmary (DRI), we will also be looking to build capability and capacity for undertaking research at Bassetlaw (BH) and Montagu Hospitals (MH).
-Activities to grow Research and Innovation in these sites will involve working at a Trust wide level to identify challenges and programmes of work to address them.
+Activities to grow Research and Innovation in these of research to address some of the critical challenges sites will involve working at a Trust wide level to identify challenges and programmes of work to address them.
 In addition, we will be working to embed a research inclusive culture at Bassetlaw and Montagu Hospitals complementing Doncaster Royal Infirmary.